s-chepurnov/social-token/README.md

 The price is changed by 3 events:
-- every new user in a system cause increasing price by 0,000001 Euro
+- every new user in a system cause increasing the price by 0,000001 Euro
-- every new investment project cause increasing price by 0,000001 Euro
+- every new investment project cause increasing the price by 0,000001 Euro
-- every 1 000 000 Euro transaction cause increasing price by 0,000001 Euro
+- every 1 000 000 Euro transaction cause increasing the price by 0,000001 Euro